dipanshu18/billeasy-be-assignment/README.md

 **Local setup**

-*Ensure all the required env vars are setup correctly*

-Change directory to server
+1. Change directory to server

 `cd server`

-Then, install dependencies with your choice of package manager (npm, yarn, pnpm) (pnpm preferred)
+2. Then, install dependencies with your choice of package manager (npm, yarn, pnpm) (pnpm preferred)

 `pnpm install`

+3. Copy `.env.example` to your own `.env`

+`cp .env.example .env`

+4. Populate with your env variables

-Migrate changes to database
+5. Migrate changes to database

 `pnpm db:deploy`

-If you want to seed data with random data, run
+6. (Optional) If you want to seed data with random data, run

 `pnpm seed`